AstroSpaceTech/AstroSpaceTech.github.io/quizzes/quizzes.md

 # Quizzes

-**These are list of quizzes AstroSpaceTech.in is hosting, free certification on finishing with passing grades is provided to all takers.**
+**We provide online quiz on various STEM subjects with free certification.
+Note that only students who score the minimum passing grade will be issued certification.**

-- teating101 JUL 08 2020:
+- testing101 JUL 08 2020:
     Description
     [Take in](/quizzes/testing101)